 The Company and UnitedHealthcare do not provide health care services or supplies, nor do they practice medicine.
 Instead, the Company and UnitedHealthcare arrange for health care providers to participate in a Network and administer payment of Benefits.
 Network providers are independent practitioners who run their own offices and facilities.
 UnitedHealthcare's credentialing process confirms public information about the providers' licenses and other credentials, but does not assure the quality of the services provided.
 They are not the Company's employees nor are they employees of UnitedHealthcare.
-The Company and UnitedHealthcare do not have any other relationship with Network providers such as principal-agent or joint venture.
-The Company and UnitedHealthcare are not liable for any act or omission of any provider.
+The Company and UnitedHealthcare are not responsible for any act or omission of any provider.